Amanda Burden: New York City Planning Commission

+As stated in a New York Times story in 2012: "Ms. Burden, who spends her leisure time walking the city, boating or birding, argues that 'good design is good economic development, and I know this is true.'
+She unabashedly calls the administration 'pro-development,' and points to the High Line, which the city says has generated $2 billion in private investment in the area and has created 12,000 jobs.
+'What I have tried to do, and think I have done,' she said, 'is create value for these developers, every single day of my term.'"
+Describing the administration's approach to development, Burden said, "Improvement of neighborhoods — some people call it gentrification — provides more jobs, provides housing, much of it affordable, and private investment, which is tax revenue for the city."

 Burden also focused on managing the aesthetics of new development in a way that maintains the character of a neighborhood.
 "We have tried to diagnose the DNA of each neighborhood", she said.
 "I have spent a lot of time in the streets, talking to communities."
 She emphasized public features like "open space, continuous shop fronts, and the inclusion of trees and other elements that foster lively street life."
 Because of Burden's contextual zoning, which required new development to fit in with the height and style of nearby structures, some developers were forced to restrain and redesign proposals, like 53W53, which was reduced by 200 feet.

 The Regional Plan Association argued Burden's control over the aesthetics of development led to "profoundly conservative building" and a "local zeitgeist [that] has switched from big and bold to keeping everything small, nondescript and similar to everything else in the neighborhood."
 According to Eliot Brown in The New York Observer, "Ms. Burden is an increasingly powerful and apparently emboldened force in the Bloomberg administration—one whose often forceful views are imprinted and emblazoned on nearly every major skyscraper, mall, public plaza and large development that rises in city limits."

-By the end of Burden's (and Bloomberg's) term, homelessness rates had more than doubled since the year 2000.
-Housing prices had appreciated by 98%, and the median rent in New York City had increased by $1,380 per year, while the median income of renter households decreased by $3,344.
-The Furman Center found that "new construction primarily targets a luxury market", with "the majority of newly constructed units rented at levels well beyond the means of the average renter household in New York City."
 Despite a focus on increased development and intent to respect the wishes and diversity of neighborhoods, the increase in housing supply, density and major zoning changes had not translated into affordable rents or homes.
-Burden herself acknowledged the failure to address livability when speaking in 2013 at a CityLab panel on urban expansion:
+Burden herself acknowledged the failure to address the price of housing when speaking in 2013 at a CityLab panel on urban expansion: